In 2006, a group of three friends, who were transplants from North Carolina, founded Pine State Biscuits in Portland, Oregon.

-Today, Pine State Biscuits operates six locations with five in Portland and one in Reno, Nevada.
+Pine State Biscuits operates six locations today, five in Portland and one in Reno, Nevada.
 On my recent visit to Portland, I stopped by their location on NW 23rd Ave to try out these famous biscuits for myself.

 Interior of Pine State Biscuits

-On the right after entering was a cashier who was taking orders.
-To the left, and extending towards the back, was the dining room with many booths.
 At the back of the restaurant was an open kitchen where workers prepared biscuits by hand.
-There were a few counter seats up against the kitchen, allowing for great views of the chefs at work.
+A few counter seats were against the kitchen, allowing for great views of the chefs at work.

-The atmosphere was casual and lively with music playing in the background mixed with the voices of diners and sounds from the kitchen.
-Even with the restaurant busy, I never found the noise level to be too loud.
+The atmosphere was casual and lively, with music playing in the background, diners’ voices, and sounds from the kitchen.
+Even with the restaurant busy, I never found the noise level too loud.

 Pine State Biscuits Menu

-While known for their biscuit sandwiches, the menu had other options too.
-This included biscuits and gravy, pancakes, hash browns, shrimp and grits, chicken pot pie, corn dogs, and a salad.
+While known for its biscuit sandwiches, the menu had other options, including biscuits and gravy, pancakes, hash browns, shrimp and grits, chicken pot pie, corn dogs, and a salad.

 As for drinks, you had tea, soda, coffee, chocolate milk, lemonade, cocktails, and craft beers.